Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Simulation Protocol

 \section{Simulation Protocol}

-To study the magneto-thermal behaviour of the two distinct site-diluted Ising trilayered configrations of Figure \ref{fig_1_lattice_structure}, we have used Monte Carlo simulations with Metropolis single-spin flip algorithm \cite{Landau-Binder, Binder-Heermann}.
+To study the magneto-thermal behaviours of the two distinct site-diluted Ising trilayered configurations of Figure \ref{fig_1_lattice_structure}, we have used Monte Carlo simulations with Metropolis single-spin flip algorithm \cite{Landau-Binder, Binder-Heermann}.
 Each of the three planes has a linear dimension of $100$ sites.
 So the total sites are $N_{sites}=3\times100\times100$.
-The $z$ components of spin projections at site, $i$, is $S_{i}^{z}(S_{i}^{z} = \pm 1/2)$, only participate in the Ising interactions.
-We remind ourselves from \cite{Diaz2} that for $L\geq 60$, the compensation temperature becomes independent to the size of the system.
-So the size of the lattice is statistically reliable for our purpose.
-The system was initiated at a high-temperature paramagnetic phase, with $\rho\%$ of randomly selected sites on the A-layers being site-diluted.
+From the discussions in Section \ref{appendix_comp}, we find the size of the lattice is statistically reliable for our purpose.
+The $z$ components of spin projections at the site, $i$, is $S_{i}^{z}(S_{i}^{z} = \pm 1/2)$, only participate in the Ising interactions.
+The system was initiated at a high-temperature paramagnetic phase, with a fraction $\rho$ of randomly selected sites on the A-layers being site-diluted.
 From the rest, half of the spin projections are in $S_{i}^{z}= +1/2$ and the other half is in $S_{i}^{z}= -1/2$.
-The B-layer is not diluted i.e. it has equal population of $S_{i}^{z}= +1/2$ and $S_{i}^{z}= -1/2$.
+The B-layer is not diluted i.e. it has an equal population of $S_{i}^{z}= +1/2$ and $S_{i}^{z}= -1/2$.
 Now, a trial configuration is constructed by reorienting a randomly chosen single spin.
 This trial configuration is accepted with probability, $p= min \{ 1, e^{-\beta \Delta E} \}$; where $\Delta E$ is the energy difference between the trial and the current configuration.
 Similar $3L^{2}$ random single-spin updates constitute one Monte Carlo sweep (MCS) of the entire system and this one MCS is the unit of time in this study.